malenkiki/argile/README.md

 ```

-You can group options together.
+You can **group options together**.
 Easy, you have to create group, and when you create options, you put the group name has second argument:

 ```php
 use Malenki\Argile\Options as Options;